 Dr. Wang received his medical degree from the Duke University School of Medicine.
 He completed his residency in the prestigious University of Michigan Department of Neurosurgery, and went on to a fellowship in cerebrovascular and skull base surgery, training under renowned neurosurgeons Dr. Jacques Morcos and Dr. Roberto Heros in Miami.
 He then performed a fellowship at Seattle Children's Hospital with pediatric neurosurgeons Dr. Jeffrey Ojemann and Dr. Richard Ellenbogen, prior to joining the faculty at UCLA.

-In addition to his clinical work, Dr. Wang's research focuses on refining immuotherapy for pediatric brain tumors.
-He is currently developing a trial to examine the efficacy of immunotherapy on brain tumors found primarily in children and young adults.
+Dr. Wang's research focuses on pediatric brain tumor immunology and genetics.
+His post-doctoral work on the exosomal expression of microRNA's in glioblastoma was supported by an NRSA F-32 fellowship.
+He is currently developing immunotherapy trials targeting specific genetic features of the brain tumor types found primarily in children and young adults.
 In addition, he is currently examining the effects of RAF mutations on the developing nervous system, and the mechanisms by which pediatric brain tumors arise through this pathway.

 After two brain surgeries, a loss of language and a breakup, beat producer Tokimonsta reflects on a tough few years - (latimes.com)